A good universal weight for multiple recurrence averages with commuting transformations in norm: Proof of Theorem

-The proof presented here is analogous to that of the proof of \cite[Theorem 1.5(a)]{NewUnivWeight_Norm}\footnote{In fact, more details to the proof, including specific cases $k = 2$ and $k = 3$, are presented in the cited reference.} for the case we had a single measure-preserving transformation $S$ (i.e. $S_i = S^i$).
-We recall the following inequality that was obtained in the proof of the double recurrence Wiener-Wintner result \cite{WWDR}:
+The proof presented here is analogous to that of the proof of \cite[Theorem 1.5(a)]{AM} for the case we had a single measure-preserving transformation $S$ (i.e. $S_i = S^i$).
+We recall the following inequality that was obtained in the proof of the double recurrence Wiener-Wintner result \cite{ADM}: